schemafire/schemafire/@skeema/firestore/README.md

 }
 ```

-Without this, you would need to write `import * as blah from 'blim'`, which isn't quite as pleasant.
+Without this, you would need to write `import * as adminWhat from 'firebase-admin'`, which isn't quite as pleasant.

 So with that we're all set to dive in.